Đỗ Văn Chiến

 Đỗ Văn Chiến (/vi/; born 10 November 1962) is a Vietnamese politician.
-He is currently serving as a Vice Chairman of the National Assembly of Vietnam.
+He is currently serving as a Permanent Vice Chairman of the National Assembly of Vietnam.

 In May 2024, he joined the Politburo of the Communist Party.

 Early life

 Do Van Chien was born on 10 November 1962, his hometown is Ninh Lai commune, Son Duong district, Tuyen Quang province.
 He currently resides in Tay Ho district, Hanoi.